Splitting aspects of holomorphic distributions with locally free tangent sheaf: Proofs of Theorems A and B

+Corollary~\ref{C:T:B_without_loc_free} has the following interpretation: Let $\D$ be a two-dimensional distribution and $\G$ a one-dimensional foliation tangent to $\D$, both defined on $\mathbb{P}^n$, $n \geq 3$.
+For there to exist another one-dimensional foliation $\mathcal{H}$ on $\mathbb{P}^n$ tangent to $\D$ such that $\TD=\TG \oplus \Th$, it is clearly necessary that $\sing(\G) \subset \sing(\D)$.
+Corollary~\ref{C:T:B_without_loc_free} tells us that this condition is also sufficient when the linear rank of $\G$ is at least $2$.

+Let $\mathcal{D}$ be a two-dimensional distribution on $\mathbb{P}^n$, $n \geq 3$, with locally free tangent sheaf.
+Assume that there exists a one-dimensional foliation $\mathcal{G}$ on $\mathbb{P}^n$ tangent to $\mathcal{D}$ and with linear rank at least $3$.
+For every point $p \in \sing(\G)$, we must have $p \in \sing(\D)$; otherwise, we would be in situation \eqref{2:T:A} of Theorem~\ref{T:A}, where the linear rank of $\G$ at $p$ equals $2$, contradicting the assumption that it is at least $3$.
+By applying part~\eqref{one:C:not_free} of Corollary~\ref{C:not_free}, we deduce that $\G$ locally divides $\D$ at $p$.
+Since $p$ is arbitrary in $\sing(\G)$, it follows that $\G$ locally divides $\D$.
+We obtain from Corollary~\ref{C:divides} that $\TD$ splits.
+In fact, the hypothesis that $\TD$ is locally free can be dropped, according to a particular case of the following:

-\begin{thm} Let $\D$ be a two-dimensional distribution (not necessarily with locally free tangent sheaf) on $\Pj^n,n\geq 3$, and $\G$ a one-dimensional foliation on $\mathbb{P}^n$ tangent to $\D$.
-If the linear rank of $\G$ is at least $3$ then $\G$ locally divides $\D$.
-In particular $\TD$ splits. \end{thm} \begin{proof} By applying Lemma \ref{L:lin_rank_3} below, since $\G$ has rank at least $3$ we conclude that $\codim(\sing(\G)) \geq 3$.
-The result follows as a consequence of Corollary \ref{C:cod_3_divides}.
+\begin{thm} Let $\D$ be a $k$-dimensional distribution (not necessarily with locally free tangent sheaf) on a complex manifold $M$ of dimension $n \geq 3$, and $\G$ a one-dimensional foliation on $M$ tangent to $\D$, where $1\leq k< n$.
+If $\G$ has linear rank at least $k+1$ then $\G$ locally divides $\D$.
+In particular, for $k=2$ and $M=\Pj^n$ we have that $\TD$ splits. \end{thm} \begin{proof} It follows from Lemma~\ref{L:lin_rank_3} below that $\codim(\sing(\G)) \geq k+1$.
+By Corollary~\ref{C:dual_division}, any vector field defining $\mathcal{G}$ on an open neighborhood of each point $p \in M$, and having no zeros of codimension one, satisfies the division property by ($n-k$)-forms.
+The conclusion then follows, since $\mathcal{D}$ is defined on an open neighborhood of every point $p \in M$ by an $(n-k)$-form.
+The particular case follows by applying Corollary~\ref{C:divides}. \end{proof}